pegaseehorn/psy126/book/TT/8_Quantitative_IRT/0_Introduction.md

 ## Measurement Models for Quantitative Scores

-Welcome to today's seminar on measurement models applied to quantitative datasets.
+Welcome to today's seminar on measurement models for *quantitative* data.

-Today we extend our model selection to models appropriate for dealing with quantitative datasets.
-Here, items are coded with not necessary natural numeric values (e.g. 4.5, 4.6, 4.87).
+Today we extend our model selection to data where item scores are not limited to integers.
+Values may be any real numbers (e.g., 4.5, 4.6, 4.87).

 The models we will introduce today can be organised in three families according to increasing restrictiveness:

-- **Tau-Congeneric Measurement Models** - freely estimates item difficulty & -discrimination parameters and item reliability.
+- **Tau-Congeneric Measurement Models** – freely estimate item difficulty and discrimination parameters, as well as item reliability.
-- **(Essentially) Tau-Equivalent Measurement Models** - additionally restricts the item discrimination parameter (Essentially Tau-Equivalent) and also the item difficulty parameter (Tau-Equivalent).
+- **(Essentially) Tau-Equivalent Measurement Models** – additionally restrict discrimination (Essentially tau-equivalent) and, in the tau-equivalent case, also fix item difficulty.
-- **(Essentially) Tau-Parallel Measurement Models** - additionally restricts the item discrimination parameter & reliability (Essentially Tau-Parallel) and also the item difficulty parameter (Tau-Parallel).
+- **(Essentially) Tau-Parallel Measurement Models** – additionally constrain discrimination and reliability (Essentially tau-parallel) and, in the tau-parallel model, also equate item difficulty.

 ### Reminder:
 In the lecture we used this slide to get an overview of the different measurement models and their assumptions.
 Maybe you remember?